-Given a history of previous spontaneous preterm birth at 16 to 37 weeks, irrespective of cervical length, 17-alpha-hydroxyprogesterone caproate 250 mg. is given intramuscularly at 16 to 20 weeks and continued until 36 weeks.
-If selective or universal screening is undertaken at 18 through 24 weeks and the transvaginal ultrasound cervical length is ≤ 20 mm., vaginal progesterone is initiated daily with 200 mg. capsules or suppositories or 90 mg. vaginal gel until 36 weeks.
+Given a history of previous spontaneous preterm birth at 16 to 37 weeks, irrespective of cervical length, 17-alpha-hydroxyprogesterone caproate 250 mg is given intramuscularly at 16 to 20 weeks and continued until 36 weeks.
+If selective or universal screening is undertaken at 18 through 24 weeks and the transvaginal ultrasound cervical length is ≤ 20 mm, vaginal progesterone is initiated daily with 200 mg capsules or suppositories or 90 mg vaginal gel until 36 weeks.

 Tsoi and colleagues found that the transvaginal cervical length (CL) at presentation in singleton women with intact membranes and threatened premature labor predicted delivery within 48 hours, within 7 days, and delivery at < 35 weeks.

 Above.
-When the CL was ≥ 15 mm no women delivered within 48 hours and that only 0.7% delivered within 7 days.
+When the CL was ≥ 15 mm no women delivered within 48 hours, and only 0.7% delivered within 7 days.
 These authors suggest that routine hospitalization may not be necessary in those with threatened preterm labor in the presence of a CL of ≥ 15 mm.
 Others also report a CL of ≥ 15 mm as the most relevant threshold for predicting delivery in women with threatened preterm labor.

 While CL is an independent predictor of preterm delivery in women with preterm labor, its predictive accuracy as a single measure is considered relatively limited by some.
 In addition, the predictive accuracy for CL measurements among women with threatened PTL varies with gestational age at presentation with lower CL cutoff measurements noted at lower gestational ages , while fetal fibronectin (fFn) testing may play a discriminating role in predicting PTL in these women.